Moving Target Observing Strategies

 Of NIRISS's modes, AMI may present the most unique opportunities for solar system observers.
 AMI uses a 7-hole aperture mask with 21 unique baselines to provide high spatial resolution imaging of up to 75″, with a contrast sensitivity of ~10 mag at 4.6 µm.
 Keep in mind that the 7 holes in the aperture mask correspond to 7 mirror segments; this means that light from 11 mirror segments is blocked, resulting in throughput of only ~15%.

 Faint objects, such as KBO binaries, are therefore not ideal AMI targets.
 However, AMI's performance observing Io's volcanoes and binary asteroids has been extensively investigated.
 When observable by JWST, Io's diameter will, on average, cover 16 pixels on NIRISS, with a plate scale of ~65 mas/pixel.
 Simulations of AMI images of active Io eruptions show it is possible to measure emission from individual events and to resolve bright events separated by only 88 mas; see Thatte et al. (2015) and Keszthelyi et al. (2016).
-The accepted Solar System ERS proposal (program 1373) makes use of the AMI mode for observations of volcanos on Io, and its APT file is available to download in APT.
-To do so in APT, select File→Retrieve from STScI→Retrieve using proposal ID, then type 1373 in the pop-up window.
+The accepted Solar System ERS proposal (program 1373) makes use of the AMI mode for observations of volcanos on Io; its APT file is available to download in APT and data are available in MAST.
+To download the APT file, select File→Retrieve from STScI→Retrieve using proposal ID, then type 1373 in the pop-up window.
 Binary asteroids with separations under 75 mas and contrasts less than 10 mag, such as Ida/Dactyl (70 mas and 6.7 mag, respectively), will be resolvable using AMI (Rivkin et al., 2016).

 SOSS and WFSS